Last Updated on

 You see that family trip to Disney World and your brother throwing up in the back of your rental car.

-The time when you got in a fight on the playground in 1st grade.
+You remember that time you got in a fight on the playground in 1st grade.

 Unpacking your dorm room at college and watching your parents drive away for the first time.